Incrementis/Tutorils-Historical-Encyclopedias-/README.md

 * History of the North(10 Books)
 * History of Waterdeep(6 Books)

-The items can be bought in Feldepost's Inn(Beregost).
+The items can be bought in:
+* Feldepost's Inn(Beregost)
+* Galoomp the Bookkeeper in Waukeen's Promenade(Athkatla)
+* Gerth's Equipment Shop(Kuldahar)

-In addition, the encyclopedias have a “Reading-Sequence”(like the Dream- or Chapter-Sequence).
-This can be activated within the description window using the “READ” button.
+In addition, the encyclopedias have a "**Reading-Sequence**"(like the Dream- or Chapter-Sequence).
+This can be activated within the description window using the "**READ**" button.
-The button first activates a dialog with a relatively short description and then the “Reading-Sequence”.
+The button first activates a dialog with a relatively short description and then the "**Reading-Sequence**".
 Each sequence is accompanied by music and voice.
-It should also be noted that each “Reading-Sequence” has its own background image within the sequence.
+It should also be noted that each "**Reading-Sequence**" has its own background image within the sequence.

-Furthermore, the encyclopedias have a custom drag-and-drop sound and the items can only be equipped in the left quickslot due to their size and weight.
+Furthermore, the encyclopedias have a **custom drag-and-drop sound** and the items can **only** be equipped in the **left quickslot** due to their size and weight.
+Each encyclopedia has its own specific magical effects that recharge after resting.

-Each encyclopedia has a unique icon image in its inventory.
+Each encyclopedia has a **unique icon image** in its inventory.
-They also share a unique ground icon with a custom highlight, showing that they are limited and magical.
+They also share a **unique ground icon** with a custom highlight, showing that they are limited and magical.

-A total of 21 images were created that can be found as a description image depending on the number of books an encyclopedia covers.
-For example, "History of the Drow" has two.
+A total of **21 images** were created that can be found as a description image depending on the number of books an encyclopedia covers.
+For example, "_History of the Drow_" has two.
 Depending on the number of images that a description image must use, these are correspondingly small.

+EVery encyclopedia has it's own specific magical effects

-# How to use(TODO)
+# How to use
 * Headphones recommended
-* If reading and listening at the same time is wished this can be achieved by left-mouse click on the text area in "Reading Sequence"
+* If **reading and listening at the same time** is wished this can be achieved **by left-mouse click on the text area** in "_Reading Sequence_"
-* Take a seat in Feldepost Inn, order your drink and then enjoy.
-This is not kind of a "fast food" mod, so take your time while consuming(it can be very long).
+* This is not kind of a "_fast food_" mod, so take your time while consuming(it can be very long).

 ## Supported Games
-* SoD (Baldur's Gate:Enhanced Edition) tested version is 2.6.6.0
+* SoD (Baldur's Gate Enhanced Edition: Siege of Dragonspear) tested version is 2.6.6.0
-* BG:EE (Baldur's Gate:Enhanced Edition) tested version is 2.6.6.0
+* BG:EE (Baldur's Gate Enhanced Edition) tested version is 2.6.6.0
-* BG2:EE (Baldur's Gate2:Enhanced Edition) tested version is 2.6.6.0
+* BG2:EE (Baldur's Gate2 Enhanced Edition) tested version is 2.6.6.0
-* IWD:EE (Icewind Dale:Enhanced Edition) tested version is 2.6.6.0
+* IWD:EE (Icewind Dale Enhanced Edition) tested version is 2.6.6.0

 ## Operating Systems
 * Tested on Windows 11 and is likely to work on other operating systems